JustinMorera/Bacterial-Genomic-Analysis-Data-Visualization/README.md

 Feel free to explore the scripts and modify them to suit your specific dataset and research needs.

-If you have any questions or need further assistance, please contact (Justin Morera)[mailto:mustinjorera@gmail.com].
+If you have any questions or need further assistance, please contact [Justin Morera](mailto:mustinjorera@gmail.com).